North Wellington AFC: 2010s

-For the 2013 season the club appointed Stephen Maclaren (to replace Iain MacIntyre) as coach of the Men's senior team which finished in 8th place of the 10-team Capital One league (which led to their relegation to Capital Two, however Capital Football Board decision re-instated the team in the 2014 Capital One league due to issues arising from a final round game involving Brooklyn and Miramar Rangers (which went to NZ Football level)).
-They finished in 4th place of the 10-team 2012 Capital One league, despite a latter season run of 9 wins in 10 games, and lost 2-0 in the 1st round of the Chatham Cup against Central league side Miramar Rangers who reached the semi-final stage.
-The club is also one of 5 local sports clubs working towards the development of a new clubroom facility on Alex Moore Park (resource consent granted in mid-2013 and the building timeframe scheduled for 3–5 years.
-The estimated project cost (as at April 2014) is $5m, and will benefit from the construction of an artificial playing surface on the lower level of Alex Moore Park (a Wellington City Council project which was officially opened by the Wellington City Council on Saturday 17 May 2014).
+For the 2013 season the club appointed Stephen Maclaren to replace Iain MacIntyre as coach of the men's senior team.
+It finished in 8th place of the 10-team Capital One league, which led to their relegation.
+However, the Capital Football Board decision re-instated the team in the 2014 season.
+They finished in 4th place, despite a latter season run of 9 wins in 10 games, and lost 2-0 in the 1st round of the Chatham Cup against Miramar Rangers AFC who reached the semi-final stage.

-In the 2014 season the Men's senior team had a change of coach on 15 May with Stephen Maclaren resigning, after 4 league games in the Capital One League.
+In the 2014 season, the men's senior team had a change of coach on 15 May, with Stephen Maclaren resigning after 4 league games in the Capital One League.
 The team finished in 3rd place of the 11 teams, narrowly missing promotion, with a season record of 14 wins, 1 draw and 5 losses.
 The Chatham Cup 1st round fixture (North Wellington 0 Wellington Olympic 12) on 10 May was the Club's 80th in this national club knock-out competition.
 The Women's senior team is coached by Darren Rewi in the Women's Premier League, and the team finished in 8th place of 8 teams with a season record of 0 wins, 1 draw and 13 losses.

-The club currently play in the Capital Premier division, the highest Wellington only division.

-Note: The club is not connected with the former team Wellington Northern, which is now part of Brooklyn Northern United.